stashed/docs/docs/guides/latest/advance-use-case/instant-backup.md

     name: deployment-backup
 ```

-- `metadata.labels` holds the respective `BackupConfiguration` name as label.
+- `metadata.labels` holds the respective `BackupConfiguration` name as a label.
 Stash backup sidecar container use this label to watch only the BackupSessions of that `BackupConfiguration`.
 You must provide the label in the following format:
   ```
   stash.appscode.com/backup-configuration: <BackupConfiguration name>
   ```